 First, we have a few dismal stats to get out of the way.
 Maybe you're one of the millions of poor souls dissatisfied with your job.
-According to a Gallup poll 70% of US workers aren't engaged at work.
-And yet so many of you feel like you have to tough it out because you're lucky just to HAVE a job.
+According to a Gallup poll only 33% of US workers are engaged at work.
+And 51% are actively looking for a new job.

-Canada's unemployment rate is 6.8% as of May 2015 although there's great variability among the provinces.
+Canada's unemployment rate is 6.9% at the end of 2017 although there's great variability among the provinces.
 That number doesn't account for the working poor or the underemployed.
 If it did I'm guessing it'd be much closer to double digits.

 We spend an average over 99, ooo hours at work according to an article on Business Insider.
 That's a lot of time spent feeling dissatisfied.